CMPT756-term-project-GPU-Snobs/CMPT756-Term-Project-GPU-Snobs/README.md

 ## Manually Deploy the service to cluster

-1. Replace line 59 of s3.yaml with the following
+1. Replace line 59 of s3.yaml with the following (replace REGID here as well)

   - image: 'ghcr.io/REGID/cmpt756s3:v1'